EventFlow: Forecasting Temporal Point Processes with Flow Matching

-Suppose we observe an event sequence $\{ t_k \}_{k=1}^n$ on the interval $[0, T]$.
-The \textit{likelihood} of this sequence can be seen loosely as the probability of seeing precisely $n$ events at these times.
+Suppose we observe an event sequence $\{ t^k \}_{k=1}^n$ on the interval $[0, T]$.
+The \textit{likelihood} of this sequence can be seen loosely as the probability of observing events at these times and no others within the observation window.
 The likelihood may be expressed in terms of either the density or intensity via

-where the CDF term is included to indicate that no events beyond $t_n$ have occurred and $\Lambda^*(T) = \int_0^T \lambda^*(s) \d s$ is the total intensity.
+where $\Lambda^*(T) = \int_0^T \lambda^*(s) \d s$ is the total intensity.
+The survival term $1 - F(T \mid \HH_{t^n})$ accounts for the absence of events in $(t^n, T]$.
 Autoregressive models are typically trained by maximizing this likelihood \citep{du2016recurrent, mei2017neural, shchurintensity}.
-We emphasize that this likelihood is not simply the joint event-time density $p_n(t_1, \dots, t_n)$, as the likelihood also measures the fact that no events occur between $t_n$ and $T$.
+Critically, we emphasize that $p(t^1, \dots, t^n)$ captures a joint density over $n$ event times, but does not account for what occurs after the final event $t^n$.
+In contrast, the likelihood $L\left(\{ t^k\}_{k=1}^n\right)$ corresponds to observations in a finite window $[0, T]$, and therefore includes an additional CDF term to account for the fact that no events were observed in $(t^n, T]$.

 It is worth noting that evaluating $L(\{ t_k \})$ can be non-trivial in practice.
 For models that parametrize $\lambda^*(t)$ via a neural network \citep{du2016recurrent, mei2017neural}, computing the total intensity $\Lambda^*(T)$ is often done via a Monte Carlo integral, requiring many forward passes of the model to evaluate $\lambda^*(t)$ at different values of $t$.
 Models which directly parametrize the density $p(t \mid \HH_t)$ suffer from the same drawback when computing the corresponding CDF in Equation \eqref{eqn:likelihood}.
 Moreover, some approaches, such as the diffusion-based approach of \citet{lin2022exploring}, are only trained to maximize an ELBO of $p(t_k \mid t_1, \dots, t_{k-1})$, and are thus unable to compute the proper likelihood in Equation \eqref{eqn:likelihood}.